-Dr Bragagni’s new idea builds upon the need for a right taxation system and it could help the green recovery of our economy.
+Dr Bragagni’s new idea builds upon the need for the right taxation system and it could help the green recovery of our economy.
 While everyone has to pay tax, he believes the truth is that some bigger companies go to extreme measures to minimise their contribution where they are based and where they sell.

-The thinking Dr Bragagni is putting forward is that we should tally the amount of CO2 emissions a company produces when it manufactures their solar panels for example and then recycle them and you’re taxed accordingly.
+The thinking Dr Bragagni is putting forward is that we should tally the CO2 emissions a company produces when it manufactures its solar panels for example and then recycle them and you’re taxed accordingly.
 That drives two things, both are financial incentives to comply.
 First, it is a very persuasive encouragement for companies to look at cleaner ways of producing and disposing of their products and second it is a compelling argument for making products that last longer.

-The tax follows the product where it is made, sold, recycled.
+The tax follows the product where it is made, sold, and recycled.
 For a circular economy to stand a chance, this kind of thinking has to be looked at.
 Dr Bragagni believes market-driving built-in obsolescence also had to be flipped for the circular economy to be genuinely workable.
 Tax penalties or incentives could be scaled against the length of service for products.

-Tratos by the means of building this new factory will be able to be a reliable partner in delivering the UK Government ambitions for a world leader for green energy, job creation, export boosts, net-zero emissions, a ‘clean’ supply chain and a sustainable and environmentally sensitive approach to manufacturing and maintenance, including recycling.
+Tratos by the means of building this new factory will be able to be a reliable partner in delivering the UK Government’s ambitions for a world leader for green energy, job creation, export boosts, net-zero emissions, a ‘clean’ supply chain and a sustainable and environmentally sensitive approach to manufacturing and maintenance, including recycling.